danielAfrasiabi/projects/java/froggie-feeding-frenzie-game/README.md

-# 🐸 Frog Game with Bugs (Java)
+# 🐸 Froggie Feeding Frenzie Game

-This project implements a **Frog Game simulation** in Java, featuring multiple bug types and interactions with a frog character.
+This project implements a **frog game simulation** in Java, featuring multiple bug types and interactions with a frog character.
-Like the Bus and SpaceStation projects, it requires a **JAR to be built as a library first** before compiling and running.
+Like the Bus Finder and Among Us Game projects, it requires a **JAR to be built as a library first** before compiling and running.

----

-## 📂 Files
+## Files

 - **Frog.java** → Defines the Frog character and its movement/interaction logic.
 - **FrogGame.java** → Main driver of the game.
 Entry point (`main` method).